Exploring the Rockies for the first time..again!

 This story began a few years ago, during one of the most difficult chapters of my life.
 I had been admitted to the hospital, recovering from a severe case of COVID-19.

-After a week-long stay with nothing to do but stare at sterile white walls, my mind naturally wandered into the realm of what ifs—the kind that only show up when you’re forced to stop, sit still, and truly think.
+After a week-long stay with nothing to do but stare at sterile white walls and surf the 7 cable channels on the tv, my mind naturally wandered into the realm of what ifs—the kind that only show up when you’re forced to stop, sit still, and truly think.

 What if I had done things differently?
 What if I never get another chance?
 What if I get 70/30 tires instead of 50/50 tires?